-So, if we pretend that we are meeting each other for the very first time (over coffee or for tapas, however you like), the polite thing would be to answer your questions about me.
+So, if we pretend that we are meeting each other for the very first time (over coffee or for tapas, however you like), the polite thing would be to answer your questions:

-My name is Claudia and I am a twenty-something year-old…
+My name is Claudia and I am a thirty-something year-old…